Blood and Bourbon

 Balisong / Butterfly knife:

-The Philippines aren’t known for the greatest of weapon advancement, they came up with something truly unique in balisong, or ‘Butterfly knife’ as it’s more commonly known.
-The balisong is a folding pocket knife, its distinction is two handles counter-rotating around the tang such that, when closed, the blade is concealed within grooves in the handles.
+While the Philippines aren’t known for the greatest of weapon advancement, they came up with something truly unique in balisong.
+Better known as the ‘Butterfly knife’, the balisong is a folding pocket knife with two handles counter-rotating around the tang such that, when closed, the blade is concealed within grooves in the handles.
 Commonly used by Filipino people, especially those in the Tagalog region, it is a self-defense and pocket utility knife.
 In the hands of a trained expert, the knife blade can be brought to bear quickly using one hand.
 Flipping a balisong for art or amusement is very common.
 Unfortunately, for the same reasons as the switchblade, it is moderately restricted, even in urban areas of it’s home country.
 Despite this, it’s still a popular self defense and collectors weapon worldwide.

 (Damage 0.
 Strength 1.
 Size 1.
 Availability •)[Tags; – ][Effect; +1 to Impressive Display.]